cedrictailly/elevated/README.md

 - Using SUDO on Linux
 - From an administrator account on Windows

-A lightweight utility to verify and enforce elevated privileges for Node.js applications.
+A lightweight utility to verify and enforce elevated privileges for Node.js applications when you need to perform operations that require administrative rights.

 ## Compatibility